rosiepiee/rosiepiee/README.md

 she/he, whatever is cuter i kinda don't care.

-THE Gundham Tanaka kinnie.
+THE Gundham Tanaka and Amy Rose kinnie.
 (I kin WAY more.... check out my strawpages if youre curious!)
-I tend to switch between my kins (especially my sonic kins..) but..
+I tend to switch between my kins but..
 I'm them trust..
 GULP

 Fandoms: Sonic, Danganronpa, TWDG, MLP, Exe, Some creepypastas, DDLC, Parappa, MHA, Yansim (I DO NOT SUPPORT YANDEV), and more!